 Luke Edgell, Refrigeration Engineer

-Luke Edgell is a third year Industrial Refrigeration Apprentice at Star Refrigeration’s Service and Maintenance branch in London.
+Luke Edgell completed a 3 year Industrial Refrigeration apprenticeship at Star Refrigeration’s Service and Maintenance branch in London and is now a fully qualified industrial refrigeration engineer.
 Luke joined Star just two days after his sixteenth birthday and has never looked back.
 Read more about his inspiring story.

-I joined Star Fefrigeration straight from leaving year 11 at school.
+I joined Star Refrigeration straight from leaving year 11 at school.

 I started working for Star Refrigeration after finding their recruitment advertisement on www.apprenticeship.gov